-Describe all of the criteria that will be used to select applications and the relative importance of these criteria: CDBG Public Facilities funds are only available for non-entitlement units of general local government via a competitive process that involves completing the Water, Wastewater and Solid Waste Action Coordinating Team (W2ASACT) Uniform Application.
-CDBG Public Facilities applications that will reduce homelessness or provide support for a community service facility may get preference and/or have greater flexibility in submission of technical documents as part of an application.
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria: CDBG Public Facilities funds are only available for non-entitlement units of general local government via a competitive process that involves completing the W2ASACT's Uniform Application and associated application materials.
+CDBG Facilities applications that provide support for a community service facility such as food banks, head start centers, nursing homes, etc. are reviewed via a competitive process based on application materials.
 Commerce will provide further guidance in its application guidelines.
-The CDBG Public and Community Facilities ranking criteria and maximum possible points for each criterion are listed in Table AP-2.
+The CDBG Public Facilities ranking criteria and maximum possible points for each criterion are listed in Table AP-2.